JakubLinhart/AzureDevOpsBattlefield/macros.md

 ![retryCountOnTaskFailure, timeoutInMinutes](images/macros-invalid-properties2-error.png)

-If you try to use a macro in a `condition``, for [example](https://github.com/JakubLinhart/AzureDevOpsBattlefield/blob/main/pipelines/macros-invalid-properties3.yml):
+If you try to use a macro in a `condition` task property, for [example](https://github.com/JakubLinhart/AzureDevOpsBattlefield/blob/main/pipelines/macros-invalid-properties3.yml):

 ```yaml
   variables: